Roxbury NJ Breath Test Refusal Lawyer

 DWI Defense Attorneys in Morristown, New Jersey

 Under New Jersey law, any person who operates a vehicle within the state will be deemed to have given his or her consent to the taking of breath samples to determine their blood alcohol content (BAC).
-As a result, if a police officer asks you to take a breath test at the police station, you should probably say “yes” because declining to take a breath test is a traffic violation in and of itself and not in your best interests.
+As a result, if a police officer asks you to take a breath test at the police station, you should most likely say “yes” because declining to take a breath test is a traffic violation in and of itself and not in your best interests.
 In fact, being convicted of DWI refusal will result in similar penalties to being convicted of drunk driving in New Jersey.
 If you are arrested for refusal to submit to a breath test or other DUI/DWI charges, you need an experienced team of NJ DWI lawyers to fight for you.

 Here at the Tormey Law Firm, we understand that a DWI charge can happen to anyone.
 If you or a loved one has been charged with a driving while intoxicated offense in Morris County or elsewhere in New Jersey, contact the Tormey Law Firm at 866-949-6948 for a free consultation, or you can use the online contact form to schedule an appointment at our offices in Morristown.

 New Jersey Implied Consent Law: 39:4-50.2